CREDIT CARD AGREEMENT REGULATED BY THE CONSUMER CREDIT ACT 1974

 Opting-out of the Plan/Changing the Plan

-20.24 You can opt-out of the Plan at any time.
-If you opt-out of the Plan within 30 days of receiving the information on the Plan and the Plan has not been activated, you will receive a refund of the Plan Charge (if any) charged to your Account.
+20.31 You can opt-out of the Plan at any time.
+If you opt-out of the Plan within 30 days of receiving the information on the Plan and the Plan has commenced, you will receive a refund of the Plan Charge (if any) charged to your Account.
 If you wish to opt-out of the Plan you can call 0871 770 4188 or write to Customer Service, P.O.
 Box 399, CHATHAM ME4 4WQ or contact us using any other details we give you.

-20.25.
-We may remove you from the Plan by giving you 30 days’ written notice.
-We may remove you from the Plan immediately for exceptional circumstances, or if we believe the Plan is being misused, for example for reasons of fraud.
+20.32 We may remove you from the Plan at any time by giving you 30 days' written notice.
+We may remove you from the Plan immediately if, acting reasonably, we believe the Plan is being misused by you.

-20.26.
-We will remove you from the Plan immediately for the following reasons:
+20.33 We will remove you from the Plan immediately:

 YOUR PERSONAL INFORMATION